steffnova/go-check/README.md

 func TestAdditionCommutativity(t *testing.T) {
     // Predicate is a function that will be used for defining a property.
 Predicate
-    // can have variable number of inputs, but must have only one output of error type predicate := func(x, y int) error {
+    // can have variable number of inputs, but must have only one output of error type predicate := check.Predicate(func(x, y int) error {
         // Test if changing the order of operands in addition gives the same result if x+y != y+x {
             return fmt.Errorf("commutativity doesn't hold for addition")
         }
         return nil
-    }

-    // Property requires a predicate function and generators.
-    // Number of generators must match number of inputs predicate has.
-    // Generator's type with index i must match predicate's input with index i. property := check.Property(predicate,
+    })

     // Predicate function has two inputs of type int, because of that
     // 2 generators are required (one for "x" and one for "y").
 Generators
     // must generate int values.

-        // generator.Int accepts constraints that define range of generatable values.
+    // generator.Int accepts constraints that define range of generated values.
-        // If no constraints are specified, any int value can be generated generator.Int(),
+    // If no constraints are specified, any int value can be generated inputs := check.Inputs(
         generator.Int(),
+        generator.Int(),
+    )

+    // Property requires a predicate function and input generators.
+    // Number of generators must match number of inputs predicate has.
+    // Generator's type with index i must match predicate's input with index i. property := check.Property(
+        inputs,
+        predicate,
     )

     // Check tests the property by feeding it with generated values